-The work of the Outer Hebrides ADP is heavily influenced by national developments; this is reflected in our strategic priorities through which we hope to address the needs of individuals, organisations and communities in the Outer Hebrides.
+The work of the Outer Hebrides ADP is heavily influenced by national developments; reflecting this with our strategic priorities we hope to address the needs of individuals, organisations and communities.

 Alcohol

 Though not everyone drinks alcohol, or drinks to excess, we are becoming more aware locally, nationally and internationally of the impact alcohol has on our health, economy, families, communities and society as a whole.